 An extruded disc is another name for a ruptured disc and is further broken down in extruded contained and extruded uncontained classifications.
-In a disc extrusion, the inner nucleus pulposus actually breaks through an opening in the annulus fibrosus called an annular tear.
+When a disc extrusion occurs, the inner nucleus pulposus actually breaks through an opening in the annulus fibrosus called an annular tear.
 All possible variations of extrusions are still considered to be types of herniated discs.

 The slight technical difference between a rupture and an extrusion (semantics) is the definitive proof that some or all of the nucleus has left the disc structure in the case of an extrusion, while in a rupture, this is implied but not always imaged.
 Technically, the complete disc nucleus can remain inside the disc, even if it ruptures, although this seldom, if ever, occurs.

-This narrative examines the occurrence of intervertebral extrusions in the spinal column.
+This narrative examines the occurrence of intervertebral extrusions in the spinal column and how these disc abnormalities are different than contained herniated discs.

 Contained extrusions are really just severe herniations in which the inner nucleus material begins to leak out of the outer disc wall.
 However, the nucleus material does not separate from the disc structure and the entire disc remains in a single, albeit badly damaged, piece.